10 years of rising numbers of wasted empty homes…

 -

 Comparing 2021 census data to the Council Taxbase reveals a 50% higher residential vacancy rate.
-Covid impacts on the census have been explored but fail to comprehensively explain this, it is notable that in London as a whole this variation was in excess of 100% - even after counting recorded second homes for that year.
+Covid impacts on the 2021 census have been explored but fail to comprehensively explain this.
+It is notable that in London as a whole this variation was in excess of 100% - even after counting recorded second homes for that year.
+The 2021 census recorded vacancy in London as approaching 300,000 homes.

-o This underlines the need for more comprehensive and consistent data on residential property ownership and usage [note the ‘hidden’ and ‘unexplained’ vacancy in the ‘tens of thousands’ that Cllr Adam Hug, Local Government Association Housing Spokesperson and Westminster Council Leader cites]
+o This underlines the need for more comprehensive and consistent data on residential property ownership and usage - Note the ‘hidden’ and ‘unexplained’ vacancy in the ‘tens of thousands’ that Cllr Adam Hug, Local Government Association Housing Spokesperson and Westminster Council Leader until 2026 cited, estimating vacancy in Westminster alone as almost 40,000 homes.

 o It is also critical that the National Private Rented Sector Landlord Database legislated for by the government in the Renters Rights Act 2025 should also use the existing UPRN system to identify homes.

-o Alongside a wide range of partners AEH have proposed a UPRN-linked national property usage and ownership register, with access available to local enforcement council officers and HMRC.
+o Alongside a wide range of partners AEH have proposed a UPRN-linked national property usage and ownership register, with access available to local council enforcement officers and to HMRC.